PartSAM: A Scalable Promptable Part Segmentation Model Trained on Native 3D Data: Appendix

+\textbf{IoU head.} When a single prompt is given, the refined IoU token $T_{\text{iou}}' \in \mathbb{R}^{C}$ is passed through a three-layer MLP to predict mask-wise IoU scores.
+The mask with the highest score is then selected as the final output $M_{\text{out}}$.

-\textbf{Model.} In all experiments, we follow the setup of \cite{liu2025partfield} and uniformly sample the input point cloud to $100{,}000$ points.
+\textbf{Hyperparameters.} In all experiments, we follow the setup of \cite{liu2025partfield} and uniformly sample the input point cloud to $N_p=100{,}000$ points.
 For shapes without texture, we assign all points a default gray color.
-Our encoder is configured with a triplane resolution of $512$, a feature dimension of $448$, and $6$ transformer layers per branch.
+Our encoder is configured with a triplane resolution of $H=W=512$, $C^{init}=64$, $C^{trans}=1024$, $C=448$, and $6$ transformer layers per branch.
 The number of point patches $N_c$ is set to $2,000$.
-The mask decoder consists of four two-way transformer layers with a feature dimension of $256$ and outputs $3$ masks for a single prompt point.
+The feature dimension of two-way transformer layers $C'$ is set to $256$.